-1. Although diversity does present many opportunities for

-organizations, effective diversity management also means working to eliminate unfair discrimination.
+1. Although diversity does present many opportunities for organizations, effective diversity management also means working to eliminate unfair discrimination.

-Exhibit 2.1
+Exhibit 2-1

 - a.
 To discriminate is to note a difference between things, which in itself isn't necessarily bad. - b.
-Noticing one employee is more qualified for making hiring decisions, noticing another is taking on leadership responsibilities exceptionally well is necessary for making promotion decisions. - 1) Usually when we talk about discrimination, though, we mean allowing our behavior to be influenced by stereotypes about groups of people.
+Noticing one employee is more qualified for making hiring decisions, and noticing another is taking on leadership responsibilities exceptionally well is necessary for making promotion decisions. - 1) Usually when we talk about discrimination, though, we mean allowing our behavior to be influenced by stereotypes about groups of people.
 Rather than looking at individual characteristics, unfair discrimination assumes everyone in a group is the same. - c.
 As Exhibit 2-1 shows, discrimination can occur in many ways, and its effects can be just as varied depending on the organizational context and the personal biases of its members. - 1) Some forms, like exclusion or incivility, are especially hard to root out because they are impossible to observe and may occur simply because the actor isn't aware of the effects of his or her actions. - d.
 Whether intentional or not, discrimination can lead to serious negative consequences for employers, including reduced productivity and citizenship behavior, negative conflicts, and increased turnover. - e.
-Unfair discrimination also leaves qualified job candidates out of initial firing and promotions. - 1) Even if an employment discrimination lawsuit is never filed, a strong business case can be made for aggressively working to eliminate unfair discrimination.
+Unfair discrimination also leaves qualified job candidates out of initial firing and promotions. - 1) Even if an employment discrimination lawsuit is never filed, a strong business case can be made for aggressively working to eliminate unfair discrimination. - f.
+Discrimination is one of the primary factors that prevent diversity, whether the discrimination is overt or covert. - 1) Recognizing diversity opportunities can lead to an effective diversity management program and ultimately to a better organization.